 Included in this section are evaluations of the laboratory results for the various sample types.
-Comparisons were made between the difference in mean values for pairs of station groups (e.g., indicator and control stations, or, community and control stations) and the calculated Minimum Detectable Difference (MDD) between these pairs, at the 99% Confidence Level (CL).
+The Minimum Detectable Difference compares the lowest significant difference between a control station and an indicator station, or the control station and the community station, that can be determined statistically at the 99% Confidence Level (CL).
 The MDD was determined using the standard Student's t-test.
+MDD as a tool can quantify plant Farley's impact on the surrounding environment.
 A difference in the mean values which was less than the MDD was considered to be statistically indiscernible.

-The 2011 results were compared with past results, including those obtained during preoperation.
+The 2012 results were compared with past results, including those obtained during preoperation.
 As appropriate, results were compared with their Minimum Detectable Concentrations (MDC) and Reporting Levels (RL) which are listed in Tables 4-1 and 4-2 of this report, respectively.
 The required MDCs were achieved during laboratory sample analysis.
 Any anomalous results are explained within this report.